MicrosoftDocs/power-platform/power-virtual-agents/guidance/deflection-playbook.md

 4. Read through each of the human agent conversations and identify the resolution path provided by the human agents and patterns that are emerging for that conversation.
 5. List out the resolution paths identified for each session and group them as per the resolution paths.
 6. For each resolution path group, come up with a recommendation for implementing it in the bot as a topic or self-service action etc.
-7. Implement the recommendations in the PVA bot topics and observe the change in the escalation rate and deflection.
+7. Implement the recommendations in the Power Virtual Agents bot topics and observe the change in the escalation rate and deflection.

 ## Appendix

-Sharing the PVA documentation links referred to:
+Sharing the Power Virtual Agents documentation links referred to:
 • Hand off to a live agent (contains video) - Power Virtual Agents | Microsoft Docs
 • Report analytics, performance, and usage (contains video) - Power Virtual Agents | Microsoft Docs
 • Download chatbot sessions - Power Virtual Agents | Microsoft Docs